Understanding Gravity: Some Extra Dimensional Perspectives: Kaluza-Klein Theory

 In one fell swoop, Kaluza had written down a single covariant field theory in five dimensions that yielded the four dimensional theories of general relativity and electromagnetism!
 But many problems plagued Kaluza's theory.
 Not the least of which was the nature of the fifth dimension.
 There was no explanation given for Kaluza's \textit{ad hoc} assumption, the cylindrical condition.

-In 1926, Oscar Klein[5] provided an explanation for Kaluza's fifth dimension by proposing it to have a circular topology so that the coordinate $y$ is periodic i.e., $0 \leq y \leq 2\pi R,$ where $R$ is the radius of the circle $S^1$.
+In 1926, Oscar Klein \cite{Klein} provided an explanation for Kaluza's fifth dimension by proposing it to have a circular topology so that the coordinate $y$ is periodic i.e., $0 \leq y \leq 2\pi R,$ where $R$ is the radius of the circle $S^1$.
 Thus the global space has topology $R^4 \times S^1$.
 So Klein suggested that there is a little circle at each point in four-dimensional spacetime.
 This is the basic idea of Kaluza-Klein compactification.
 Although there are four space dimensions, one of the space dimensions is compact with a small radius.
-As a result, in all experiments we could see effects of only $3+1$ dimensions.
+As a result, in all experiments we could see effects of only three spacial dimensions.
 Thus Klein made the Kaluza's fifth dimension less artificial by suggesting plausible physical basis for it in compactification of the fifth dimension.
 The theory of gravity on a compact space-time is called \textit{Kaluza-Klein theory}.
-The detailed pedogoical account of this is given in [7] and a very good reviews can be found in [8].
+A detailed pedagogical account of this is given in the reference \cite{Duff}.

 We introduce the following notations,

 Hereby the quantities $\hat{g}_{\hat{\mu} \hat{\nu}}$ are redused to known quantities.
 Now, the new metric can be written as

 where the field $\phi$ appears as a scaling parameter in the fifth dimension and is called the dilaton field.
 The fields $g_{\mu\nu}(x,y), A_\mu(x,y)$ and $\phi(x,y)$ transform respectively as a tensor, a vector and a scalar under four-dimensional general coordinate transformations.